 The kit uses all through-hole components and is an easy build for a beginner.
 Build time about 40 minutes.
 Click here for instructions.

-A 3.5 mm to 3.5 mm jack to jack lead might be handy so we got some in.
+A 3.5 mm to 3.5 mm jack to jack lead might be handy.
 Click here.

 Cable for your power lead could be useful.
 Click here.